justbread24/Applied-DS-Capstone/README.md

 # ENTER TITLE HERE

-### Business Problem
+## Business Problem
-Forest cover type classification is important for environmental monitoring, land management, and ecological planning.
-The goal of this project is to predict the forest cover type from cartographic variables such as elevation, slope, aspect, and wilderness area.
+This project predicts forest cover type from cartographic and environmental variables using machine learning.
+The dataset is highly imbalanced, so the project focuses on improving performance on minority classes rather than relying on accuracy alone.

-This problem is especially challenging because the target variable, Cover_Type, is highly imbalanced.
-Some classes appear far more often than others, which can cause standard machine learning models to favor the majority classes and perform poorly on rare cover types.
-Because of this, the project focuses on comparing imbalance-handling strategies to improve minority-class performance.
+To address this, I compared several models and imbalance-handling strategies, then selected the best-performing approach based on validation and test results.
+The final model was SMOTE + Random Forest, which gave the best balance of predictive performance, stability, and minority-class handling.

-### Project Overview
+## Project Overview
-This project compares multiple machine learning approaches for multi-class classification on an imbalanced forest cover dataset.
-I evaluated a baseline Decision Tree and Random Forest, then compared two class imbalance methods: Random Undersampling and Balanced Bagging.
-I also included XGBoost as a stronger boosted-tree model.
+Forest cover classification is useful for environmental monitoring, land management, and ecological decision-making.
+However, the target variable, Cover_Type, is severely imbalanced, which makes the problem more difficult.

-The main goal was to determine which method produced the best balance between overall performance and minority-class detection, using metrics such as macro F1-score, classification reports, and confusion matrices.
+If the model is trained without addressing imbalance, it can become biased toward the majority classes and perform poorly on rare cover types.
+That is why this project emphasizes stratified sampling, class imbalance techniques, and evaluation metrics that reflect performance across all classes.

-### Data
+## Data
 For this project we utilized the Roosevelt National Forest Dataset which was obtained from Kaggle.

 https://www.kaggle.com/datasets/uciml/forest-cover-type-dataset